scottdware/npp-syntax/README.md

 # npp-custom-lang

 This repo has all of my custom language definitions for Notepad++.
-The following are included:

-* Go (normal and Obsidian themes)
+Normal and Obsidian themes are available.

-* Jinja2
-* Junos
+* Go
-* SLAX (normal and Obsidian themes)
+* Junos SLAX
-* Windows PowerShell (normal and Obsidian themes)
+* Windows PowerShell

 ## Installation